EyeBeards/PyGame_Roulette/README.md

 ## Version 0.0

 Core game logic is functional.
 No responses are animated.
-A multitude of bugs are yet to be logged.\n
+A multitude of bugs are yet to be logged.

 ### Next Steps: